 - All civil proceedings will continue to be conducted via Zoom video conferencing unless parties are notified otherwise by the Court.

-- April 21 - Motions for Summary Disposition (MSD): In those cases in which the Court has dispensed with oral argument pursuant to 2.119(E)(3), the Court will render a written Opinion & Order.
-In those cases in which the Court will hear oral argument via Zoom, parties will receive a Zoom invitation via email.
+- June 16 - Motions for Summary Disposition (MSD): In those cases in which the Court has dispensed with oral argument pursuant to 2.119(E)(3), the Court will render a written Opinion & Order, which wil be mailed to the parties.
+In those cases in which the Court will hear oral argument via Zoom; parties will receive a Zoom invitation via email.
 Zoom invitations are only sent to the attorney of record.

 set for Status Conference at 1:30 p.m., where the damages are less than $5,000, will